For more information about these majestic mammals, visit the New England Aquarium.

 North Atlantic right whale

-Our partnership, in collaboration with academia, environmental groups and fish harvesters was successful rerouting shipping lanes in the Bay of Fundy away from a right whale critical habitat area; the first time shipping lanes had ever been moved to protect an endangered species.
-There hasn’t been a single recorded vessel whale strike in the shipping lanes and the whales’ population has doubled since research began 35 years ago.
+Our partnership, in collaboration with academia, environmental groups and fish harvesters, was successful in rerouting shipping lanes in the Bay of Fundy; this was the first time shipping lanes had ever been moved to protect an endangered species.
+Since then, there hasn’t been a single recorded vessel whale strike in the shipping lanes, which helped the Right Whale population living in our waters grow from less than 350 to nearly 500.